jielab/pageant/README.md

 # PAGEANT: Personal Analysis of Genome and Annotation Toolkit
+# DTC genome report, free, reliable, and DIY.
+PAGEANT differs from other similar tools, summarized by “A-C-G-T”:
+(1).
+Academic quality standard, where start-of-the-art algorithms and millions of genetic variants could be used to calculate PRS;
+(2).
+Confidential data run locally, no need to send genomic data to cloud servers; (3).
+Generalizable health assessment, easy to add/remove scope of health reports based on users' preference and comfort level.
+(4).
+Transparent source code for all underlying programming scripts..

-Jie Huang PhD, Peking University School of Public Health (http://sph.pku.edu.cn/info/1409/4174.htm), jiehuang001@pku.edu.cn
+Author: Zhisheng Liang MS, Jie Huang MD PhD, Department of Global Health, Peking University School of Public Health